ImashaWijewardane/Online-Event-Planning-System/README.md

 Event Planner employs a robust architecture integrating both front-end and back-end technologies to deliver a seamless user experience:

-Front-End: Html, CSS for a rich and interactive user interface.
+Front-End: Html, CSS, JS for a rich and interactive user interface.

 Back-End: Java for server-side logic and operations.